denisthemenace42/causa-on-solana/README.md

 # Causa on Solana

-⚔️ **Eternal Project – Colosseum Hackathon Submission** ⚔️

-## Overview

-Causa is a mobile-first dApp built on the **Solana blockchain** as part of the **Eternal Hackathon**.
-The project experiments with new ways of rewarding holders, creating reputation systems, and making community governance more engaging.

-The app is developed using the **Solana Mobile Expo Template** and designed for the Seeker phone and Android emulator.
-It is structured for fast iteration, modular features, and future scalability.
+**Causa on Solana** is more than just a token — it’s a movement.
+At its heart, the project exists to channel blockchain power into **good causes around the world**.

+Through a built-in tax system on transactions, a percentage of every trade goes directly to:
+- 🌍 **Charity & Donations** – managed transparently through a DAO and reputation-based governance.
+- 💰 **Reward Pool** – fueling the **Urna Vault**, where community members can claim direct SOL rewards .

+This dual system ensures that every interaction with the token is both:
+1. A **contribution to global good**.
+2. A **rewarding experience for holders**.

 ---

 ## Key Features

 - 📱 **Mobile-first** – Built with React Native + Expo for Solana Mobile.
+- 🌍 **Cause-driven Taxation** – Automatic % of each transaction goes to charity pools.
+- 🗳️ **DAO + Reputation Points (RP)** – Users earn RP for actions (quests, donations, timing claims).
+RP grants governance rights and influence over which causes receive funding.
-- 💰 **Urna Vault** – Manual claiming of rewards with gamified timing mechanics.
+- 💰 **Urna Vault Rewards** – Manual claiming of rewards funded by transaction tax allocations.
-- ⭐ **Reputation Points (RP)** – Earned from timely claims, quests, and donations.
-- 🔒 **Staking with Multipliers** – Long-term holders gain boosted rewards.
+- 🔒 **Staking with Multipliers** – Long-term holders receive boosted rewards.
-- 🗳️ **Reputation-Based Perks** – NFT access, governance votes, reduced sell taxes.
-- 🌍 **Transparent Reward Pools** – Split across rewards, charity, and founder allocations.
+- ⭐ **Gamified Experience** – Quests, leaderboards, and reward timing create engagement beyond simple holding.

 ---